Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Study Design

-To investigate whether participants utilize advice from an AI algorithm differently than from humans, we develop a set of experiments on a variety of generated datasets.
-The experiments are setup as a 2-stage procedure shown in Figure~\ref{fig:study_design}.
-Participants from the US are first recruited from a crowdsourcing platform and randomly assigned into two groups.
-The first group received advice from an AI algorithm while the second group received advice from a human.
+To investigate whether participants use advice from an AI algorithm differently than from humans, we developed a set of experiments on a variety of tasks (Section~\ref{sec:tasks_overview}).
+The experiments are setup as the 2-stage procedure shown in Figure~\ref{fig:study_design}.
+Participants were recruited from a crowdsourcing platform and randomly assigned into two groups.
+The first group received advice from a human while the second group received advice from an AI algorithm.
+Participants were adults from the US.
+We also recruited participants from the UK and Asia for a subset of the experiments (Section~\ref{sec:regression_global}).

-To isolate the effect that the source of advice has on people's judgments, \textbf{the AI-labeled advice and human-labeled advice were identical}.
-The advice was generated using the average response from a previous set of 25-50 human labelers.
-These labelers were shown each task instance (without advice) prior to the experiment.
+To isolate the advice source's effect on people's judgments, the AI-labeled advice and human-labeled advice were identical.
+The advice was generated using the average response from a previous set of $\sim$50 human labelers who completed the tasks without advice.
+The resulting advice has an accuracy of $80-90\%$, depending on the task.
 In each condition, participants were informed that the advice source was 80\% accurate, and the actual advice participants received was identical in both conditions.
 Between the conditions, we only varied whether the advice was given by a human versus AI and how the advice was presented by using a small icon of a person or a computer (see Figure~\ref{fig:study_design}).
 When showing the advice to participants, we randomly perturbed the advice by 3 fixed amounts: (1) $20\%$ of the scale width away from the correct response, (2) $20\%$ of the scale width towards the correct response, or (3) no change.
 Options (1) and (2) each had a $25\%$ probability of being selected, while option (3) had $50\%$ probability of being selected.
-We added these perturbations as a means for both increasing the variety of advice given and decreasing the accuracy of the advice to the 80\% level (while the average performance of an individual was below 80\%, the average performance of the average response was above 80\% across our datasets).
+We added these perturbations as a means for both increasing the variety of advice given and decreasing the accuracy of the advice to $<=$80\%.
+The expected advice accuracy is given in Table~\ref{tbl:datasets_summary}.
 The randomness in these perturbations is specific to each participant.
-Note that participants don't receive any feedback on their accuracy during the experiment.
+Note that participants did not receive feedback on their or the advice's performance on individual questions during the experiment.